jaownf/erinia-project/README.md

 ## Core Features

-- Responsive and modern layout using React
+- Responsive and modern layout using React.
-- Dynamic pages for news and community
+- Dynamic pages for news and community.

 ## **Technology Stack**